emmetog/kata-bank/README.md

 calculating the loan repayments:
 * The full principal (amount of loan)
 * The yearly interest rate
-* The term of the loan in days
+* The term of the loan in years
-* The frequency of repayments in days
+* The amount of repayments per year
 * The date when the loan starts

 The calculator should return the following information for each repayment: